 Second I make myself a delicious breakfast that I cook and not heat up.
 Usually, it is fried eggs, bacon and either toast or biscuits.
 (Biscuits are not homemade as I stink at that, unfortunately.)

 If it is good weather then I let the dogs out and if not I will play with them to get them worn out while watching television and making plans for my day of me!

 Bible study is important to me and especially on days like this.
 I want to re-center myself and my attitude and not much can do better at that than His word.

 Sports are a must if any are on and this time of year they are all on!
 Baseball, football and NASCAR!
 Trifecta!

 Movies, yes, please!
 Some of my favorites for Sabbatical Days are Sweet Home Alabama, Hope Floats or countless other RomComs.
-And if I really feel lazy I will just Netflix binge watch a whole season of Friday Night Lights or my box set of The West Wing!
+And if I really feel lazy I will just Netflix binge watch a whole season of Friday Night Lights or The West Wing!
 I can easily get lost in a great ID Network marathon too.
 It is whatever my heart desires at any given moment for this day.